kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 - SSH, aka `git@github.com:` or `ssh://git@github.com/`, uses public-key authentication.
 You have to generate a keypair, then add it to your GitHub account.
 Authentication is needed for all connections, so you always need a GitHub account – even to pull or clone.

 > You can tell git to use https instead of `git://` with the command `git config --global url."https://".insteadOf git://`, and the change goes to your git config file `~/.gitconfig`.

+## Git Extras
+[git-extras](https://github.com/tj/git-extras) is a collection of Git utilities, which hosts more than 60 of "extras" with features that extend the basic functionality of Git.
+Install it with Homebrew `brew install git-extras`.

+To get an overview of all extras, it is worth running `git extras --help` after installation.
+Alternatively there is a [Commands.md](https://github.com/tj/git-extras/blob/master/Commands.md) in the repository which lists and explains all extras.